 Northfield’s GSA was established at the request of pupils who wanted to form a group which specifically addressed the potential needs of LGBTQ+ (lesbian, gay, bisexual, transgender, questioning +) students.
 It is a safe space for everyone regardless of their gender, sexual identity or orientation, to learn about the LGBTQ+ community and themselves without judgement.
 Its aim is to raise awareness and tolerance in order to promote equality for all.

 - Since January 2019, members have increased from eight pupils to over thirty, with new members joining each year

 - Staff wear rainbow lanyards in support of, and to promote, Northfield’s GSA

 - The GSA created PowerPoint presentations which were shown during Morning Form Time, raising awareness of key events such as LGBTQ+ History Month in February and Pride Month during June

-- The GSA created a full one-hour lesson about sexuality, and are currently creating a lesson about gender, which will be taught to all Year 7 and 8 students in their Life Skills lessons in June
+- The GSA created a full one-hour lesson about sexuality, and are currently creating a lesson about gender, which will be taught to all Year 7 and 8 pupils in their Life Skills lessons in June

 - Posters promoting the GSA are displayed all around the school

 - Many members have achieved LGBTQ+ Ambassador status after training with local support service Hart Gables